 The Office of the Dean of the College of Arts and Sciences administers the academics of the college.
 Directly and through academic departments and programs, the dean’s office deals with a wide range of academic issues, including hiring and promotion of faculty members, faculty development, curriculum, and educational policy.
-The dean's office oversees the Allen Memorial Art Museum and the Office of Sponsored Programs, and, along with the dean of the Conservatory of Music, oversees the library system and the Center for Information Technology.
+The dean's office oversees the Allen Memorial Art Museum, the Academic Advising and Resource Center, the Registrar's Office, the Bonner Center for Service and Learning, the Cooper International Learning Center, the Office of Study Away and Winter Term, the Office of Undergraduate Research, the and the Office of Foundation, Government and Corporate Grants, and, along with the dean of the Conservatory of Music, oversees the library system.

 About the Office

 Oberlin College faculty teach a wide, varied, and challenging curriculum across 40 departments and programs, offering 50 majors and 43 minors and concentrations.
 Oberlin faculty are at the core of the Oberlin education.
-Ninety-six percent of our faculty possess the terminal degree for their field and 88 percent are tenured or on tenure track.
+Ninety-seven percent of our faculty possess the terminal degree for their field and 81 percent are tenured or on tenure track.